RuiGao9/Group_Materials/README.md

 6. Done.
 You should now be ready to run the TSEB model within your ArcGIS Pro-compatible Python environment.

-- Considering using ArcGIS Pro;
-- Considering easier for developing via Python;

-Created by January 26th, 2022 <br>
-1st update by January 26th, 2022 <br>
-2nd update by August 14th, 2025 <br>

-Brief introduction of this repository:<br>
-This repository is prepared for our research group to run the [TSEB](https://github.com/hectornieto/pyTSEB) model after the successful installation.

-# Model installation
-Installation varies from person to person.
-One option you could consider. <br>
-Before the installation, required software are: <br>
-- Anaconda
-- ArcGIS Pro <br>

-Steps for model installation.
-- Create an environment which is the same as the one of ArcGIS Pro: copy the environment from ArcGIS Pro to the "envs" folder of the Anaconda.
-- Download the TSEB model from the website: https://github.com/hectornieto/pyTSEB.
-- Copy all filles (TSEB) into the environment folder you just created.
-- Install the TSEB model inside the environment by type "python setup.py install" in anaconda prompt (under the environnment you have just installed).
-Be carefull, you need to navigate to that environment folder path.
-- The library called "pyPro4Sail" can refer the previous process, and the resource can be found here: https://github.com/hectornieto/pyPro4Sail.
-- Finished, and you should be good to run TSEB models.

 # Run model
 Instead of the details of running the TSEB model, demo data is provided in this repository.
 - "1_Demo_Data", this folder contains image data for you to try to run the model.